tembo-io/website/docusaurus/blog/2024-02-01-sentence-transformers/index.md

 ### Simplify vector creation and refresh via vectorize.table

-`vectorize.table()` is how you set up a vector search job. pg_vectorize keeps track of which transformer model you are using, and continuously monitors your table for changes.
-We select which model we want to use for embedding transformation by changing the value of the `transformer` parameter. pg_vectorize handles creates a column on your table to store embeddings for each row.
+`vectorize.table()` is how you set up a vector search job. pg_vectorize keeps track of the transformer model you use, and continuously monitors your table for changes.
+We select which model we want to use for embedding transformation by changing the value of the `transformer` parameter. pg_vectorize creates a column on your table to store embeddings for each row.

 ```sql
 SELECT vectorize.table(